 This information is obtained from licensed authorized organizations self-reporting the amount of net proceeds used for a charitable purpose.
 Therefore, this performance measure is dependent upon organizations submitting their reports accurately and timely.
 The ultimate amount distributed is dependent on the licensee's ability to efficiently operate its Bingo games, control expenses and comply with the provisions of the Bingo Enabling Act and Rules.
 The number of licensed authorized organizations and their ability to control authorized expenses may have an impact on this measure.
 Additionally, there is reliance on the licensee to report correct information.

+Calculation Type: Non-cumulative

+New Measure: Revised

 Outcome Measure B.1.f: Percentage of Organizations Who Met the Statutory Charitable Distribution Requirement

+Short Definition:

-This measure reports the ratio (in percent) of organizations who met their required charitable distribution.
+This measure reports the percentage of licensed authorized organizations who met their required charitable distribution.

+Purpose/Importance:

-This measure will help determine the percentage of organizations in compliance with the Bingo Enabling Act, Section 2001.457.
+This measure will help determine the percentage of licensed authorized organizations in compliance with the Bingo Enabling Act, Section 2001.457.

+Source/Collection of Data:

-The data is captured from the Bingo Operating Services System (BOSS) - 4 Quarter Distribution.
+The data is captured from the Bingo Operations System Service (BOSS).
+Method of Calculation:

 Currently, bingo licensees report on a calendar quarter basis.
 As such, the third and fourth quarters from the preceding calendar year, as well as the first and second calendar quarters of the current calendar year will be utilized for this measure.
-This measure is calculated by dividing the number of organizations meeting the required minimum charitable distribution by the number of authorized organizations licensed during the year.
+This measure is calculated by dividing the number of licensed authorized organizations meeting the required minimum charitable distribution by the number of licensed authorized organizations that held an active license during the year.

+Data Limitations:

 This information is obtained from licensed authorized organizations self-reporting the amount of net proceeds used for a charitable purpose.
-Therefore, this performance measure is dependent upon organizations submitting their reports accurately and timely.
+Therefore, this performance measure is dependent upon licensed authorized organizations submitting their reports accurately and timely.

+Calculation Type: Non-cumulative

+New Measure: Revised

 Outcome Measure B.1.g: Percentage of Organizations Receiving an Audit

+Short Definition:

-This measure reports the ratio (in percent) of organizations on which an Audit is performed during the fiscal year.
+This measure reports the percentage of organizations on which an Audit is performed during the fiscal year.
 An organization is a licensed authorized organization or licensed commercial lessor.

-This outcome is intended to measure the degree of coverage achieved by auditors during the fiscal year.
+Purpose/Importance: This outcome is intended to measure the degree of coverage achieved by auditors during the fiscal year.
 Adequate coverage is deemed important because of the deterrent effect of the expectation of an audit.
+Source/Collection of Data:

-The data will be captured from the Bingo Operating Services System (BOSS).
+The data will be captured from the Bingo Operations System Service (BOSS).
+Method of Calculation: